tschuehly/htmx-supabase-spring-boot-starter/README.md

-# Supabase Spring Boot Starter
+# Supabase Security Spring Boot Starter

 This Spring Starter is aimed at Developers that want to simplify Spring Security and integrate [Supabase](https://supabase.com/) into their Project.